theloneexplorerquest/study-notes/DDIA/Encoding and Evolution.md

 Removing a field is the same but reversed, so we can only remove an optional field, and never use the same tag number.

 ### Datatype and schema evolution
+Change is possible, but there is risk that value will lost precision or get truncated.
 ## Avro
 There is no tag numbers in the schema, there is nothing to identify fields or their datatypes.
+Most compacted.

 To parse the binary data, go through the field in order and use the schema to tell you the datatypes in each field.
 So the data can be decoded if the read and write schema exact same schema.

-Avro writer schema and reader schema do not have to be the same, Arvo libary resolve the differences be looking at writer's chema and reader's schema and translate.
+Avro writer schema and reader schema do not have to be the same, Arvo libary resolve the differences be looking at writer's chema and reader's schema and translate, there is no problem is the order is different:
 1. reading a field in writer schema not in reader, ignored.
 2. reader expect some field writer do not have, default value.
 ### Schema evolution rules
-To maintain compatibility, you may only add or remove a field that has a default value.
+To maintain compatibility, you may only add or remove a field that has a default valuem, when a reader using the new schema read a record written with the old schema, the default value is filled in for the missing field.

 How does the reader know the writer's schema?
 1. large file with lots of records: include writer's schema onces.
 2. different records: include a version number of schema and records.